 - Microwave-safe bowl large enough for your curds (if using the microwave method)

 - Pour your milk into a large stainless steel pot and add your calcium chloride solution, mixing in well.

-- If you are going to use Lipase for additional flavour, add this now and mix it in well.
+- If you will use Lipase for additional flavour, add this now and mix well.